SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The Company adopted the provisions of Accounting Standard Codification (“ASC”) Topic 820, “Fair Value Measurements and Disclosures”, which defines fair value as used in numerous accounting pronouncements, establishes a framework for measuring fair value, and expands disclosure of fair value measurements.
 The guidance prioritizes the inputs used in measuring fair value and establishes a three-tier value hierarchy that distinguishes among the following:

 The Company measures certain financial instruments at fair value on a recurring basis.
-Assets and liabilities measured at fair value on a recurring basis are as follows at December 31, 2019 and 2018:
+Assets and liabilities measured at fair value on a recurring basis are as follows at March 31, 2020 and December 31, 2019:

 A roll forward of the level 3 valuation financial instruments is as follows:

-As of December 31, 2019 and 2018, the Company has no assets that are re-measured at fair value.
+As of March 31, 2020, the Company has no assets that are re-measured at fair value.

 Cash and Cash Equivalents

 The Company considers all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.
 The carrying value of those investments approximates their fair market value due to their short maturity and liquidity.
 Cash and cash equivalents include cash on hand and amounts on deposit with financial institutions, which amounts may at times exceed federally insured limits.
 The Company has not experienced any losses on such accounts and do not believe the Company is exposed to any significant credit risk.
-The Company had $0 cash balances in excess of FDIC insured limits at December 31, 2019 and 2018, respectively.
-Cash and cash equivalents were $18,405 and $1,960 at December 31, 2019 and 2018, respectively.
+The Company had $0 cash balances in excess of FDIC insured limits at March 31, 2020 and December 31, 2019, respectively.
+Cash and cash equivalents were $9,541 and $18,405 at March 31, 2020 and December 31, 2019, respectively.

 Accounts receivable and allowance for doubtful accounts

 The Company has a policy of providing an allowance for doubtful accounts based on its best estimate of the amount of probable credit losses in its existing accounts receivable.
 The Company periodically reviews its accounts receivable to determine whether an allowance is necessary based on an analysis of past due accounts and other factors that may indicate that the realization of an account may be in doubt.
 Account balances deemed to be uncollectible are charged to bad debt expense and included in the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
-As of December 31, 2019, and 2018, allowance for doubtful accounts amounted to $13,991 and $0, respectively.
-Bad debt expense amounted $32,577 and $0 during the year ended December 31, 2019 and 2018, respectively.
+As of March 31, 2020 and December 31, 2019, allowance for doubtful accounts amounted to $32,583 and $13,991, respectively.
+Bad debt expense amounted $18,592 and $0 during the three months ended March 31, 2020 and 2019, respectively.

 Prepaid Expenses and Other Current Assets

-Total prepaid expenses and other current assets amounted to $248,776 and $12,330 at December 31, 2019 and 2018, respectively.
-Prepaid expenses to C2M who is a related party, amounted to $622,160 – current portion and $2,492,045 – long-term portion at December 31, 2019 (see Note 10).
+Total prepaid expenses and other current assets - current amounted to $123,760 and $248,776 at March 31, 2020 and December 31, 2019, respectively.
+Total prepaid expenses and other current assets – long term amounted to $15,959 and $0 at March 31, 2020 and December 31, 2019, respectively.
+Prepaid expenses to C2M who is a related party, amounted to $622,159– current portion and $2,333,523 – long-term portion at March 31, 2020.
+Prepaid expenses to C2M who is a related party, amounted to $622,160 – current portion and $2,492,045 – long-term portion at December 31, 2019.
 Prepaid expenses consist primarily of costs paid for future services which will occur within a year.
 Prepaid expenses may include prepayments in cash and equity instruments for an operating lease, consulting, and insurance fees which are being amortized over the terms of their respective agreements.

 Property and Equipment